When I visited: July 2017, May 2018

 The French Table, at only 15 years old, has acquired a strong reputation for providing high-quality French food in an intimate and relaxed atmosphere.
 This is supported by the fact that it is quite difficult to get a table there.

-My partner Owl and I had a first impression of slight confusion as we came into the restaurant through its narrow entrance corridor and there was nobody there – the desk where the staff sort out bookings, phone calls etc is actually quite a way into the restaurant and there was nobody near us when we first came in so it was unclear whether we should go upstairs (where there are more tables) or straight through.
+We had a first impression of slight confusion as we came into the restaurant through its narrow entrance corridor and there was nobody there – the desk where the staff sort out bookings, phone calls etc is actually quite a way into the restaurant and there was nobody near us when we first came in so it was unclear whether we should go upstairs (where there are more tables) or straight through.
 Someone arrived within a minute or two and guided us to a table downstairs.

 We started off with a glass of house Champagne each (there was an interesting-looking mini card list of cocktails that I would like to sample in the future).
 For a drink to accompany the meal, we selected a Rully Villages bottle of white wine, which had a strong flowery aftertaste.
 The wine list in general had a lot of reasonably-priced ‘good’ wines (around £30), which is fairly unusual for a French restaurant in the Michelin Guide.
 We did have to wait quite a long time for the water we requested at the start, though.